-'Yellowstone' is finally coming to CBS: Your guide to streaming the western series without cable
+'Yellowstone' is finally on CBS: Your guide to streaming the western series without cable

-Taylor Sheridan’s Yellowstone is finally set to make its broadcast TV debut on CBS this fall.
+Taylor Sheridan’s Yellowstone finally made its broadcast TV debut on CBS.
 Previously airing on the pricey-to-get Paramount Network, CBS's choice to air old episodes of Yellowstone this fall to fill the void during the ongoing WGA and SAG-AFTRA strikes means that new audiences will get a chance to fall in love with Kevin Costner's beloved cowboy right on time to watch him hang up his hat at the end of Season 5.

 But new and old Yellowstone fans alike don't need to worry, with more prequel series in the works and a new spinoff set to premiere within a month of the Yellowstone Season 5 finale, there’s clearly no shortage of Yellowstone stories to tell.
 If you’d like to commiserate over the looming loss of the Dutton family patriarch — or celebrate Matthew McConaughey’s potential Yellowstone debut in the spinoff series — why not rewatch the hit Paramount series all the way from the start, as in, way back in 1883… here's a refresher on how (and where) to watch Yellowstone in the right order.